 XVII.
 Availability of the Portal and Maintenance

-The CMA undertakes to make reasonable efforts to make the Portal accessible 24 hours a day, 7 days a week.
-However, the access to the Portal is provided on a “best efforts” basis (obligation de moyens).
-The CMA does not guarantee a continuous and uninterrupted availability and may, in particular, be obliged to suspend access for the needs of maintenance, of evolution, of correction of incidents or for any reason of security or of force majeure.
+The CMA undertakes reasonable efforts to make the Portal accessible 24/7.
+Access is provided on a best-efforts basis (obligation de moyens); the CMA does not guarantee continuous and uninterrupted availability and may suspend access for maintenance, evolution, incident correction, security or force majeure.

 XVIII.
 Suspension and Termination of the Account